 Groups use the transport for shopping, accessing places of worship, social visits, club activities, leisure centres, sports an leisure facilities, museums, theatres & cinemas – in fact any activity or place that benefits group or club members.
 Some organisations also use CT for Day Trips.

-Community Transport services are available 24 hours per day, 365 days per year.
+Community Transport group hire service is available 365 days per year.
 This service is flexible, responsive and operates within and outside the district, serving groups of people of all ages and abilities.
 This service is subject to the availability of a minibus and volunteer driver.

 What happens if you do not have a bus and volunteer driver?

-TCT owns ten 15 and one 16 passenger seat minibuses, nine of which are wheelchair accessible.
-If none of these vehicles is available we will ask our partners to help.
+TCT owns eleven 15 passenger seat minibuses, one 16 passenger seat minibus and one 12 passenger seat minibus, twelve of which are wheelchair accessible.
+If none of these vehicles are available we will ask our partners to help.

-TCT's drivers are trained to a nationally recognised certificate standard in both MiDAS (Minibus Driver Awareness Scheme training) and PATS (Passenger Assistants Training Scheme).
+TCT’s drivers are trained to a nationally recognised certificate standard MiDAS (Minibus Driver Awareness Scheme training).
 If you are interested in this training click on the above links form details.

 How do I register to use this service?

-Alternatively, you may wish to visit our offices to discuss your; transport needs:- Tendring Community Transport, Hurlingham Chambers, 61 Station Road, Clacton-on-Sea, Essex.
-CO15 1SD.
+Alternatively, you may wish to visit our offices to discuss your; transport needs:- Tendring Community Transport, 76 Station Road, Clacton-on-Sea, Essex.
+CO15 1SP.